styler00dollar/realsr-ncnn-vulkan-python/README.md

 # Generic SR for NCNN with Vulkan (Python)

-This fork aims to have support for various models.
+This fork of realsr-ncnn-vulkan-python aims to have support for various models.
 Technically you can run any model, if your param file has the correct names.
 The current code looks like this and this should match your param file.

+This is needed as the official NCNN python bindings do not support gpu inference.

+This has also been updated to pass out-of-memory errors to the python code, so it can be safely dealt with.
+It is important to note that VRAM will only get cleared once the process ends, so you should probably run the inference step in a separately spawned process to confirm VRAM is freed if you need to do other steps after inference.

 ```
 ex.input("data", in);
 ex.extract("output", out);